-Join Derrick Story for an in-depth discussion in this video Reviewing additional accessories for the outdoor portrait shoot, part of Photographing High School Senior Portraits.
+Join Derrick Story for an in-depth discussion in this video Reviewing additional accessories for the outdoor portrait shoot, part of Portrait Photography: High School Seniors.

 …Earlier I talked about the basic camera gear that I use for a portrait shoot.…But I also bring some accessories that come in very handy.…And I thought I'd start with the camera bag open here because I think…one of the most important accessories, especially…when I'm shooting outside, is the lens hood.…Now, when you shoot Cannon, and I think…Nikon also and some other brands, these cost extra.…They don't always come with the lens, sometimes yes, sometimes no.…Unfortunately, a lot of times, no.…